 Vic has written articles in employment law publications and spoken widely before management and legal groups on a broad array of employment topics, and he has appeared on numerous radio and television programs including the Today Show, Larry King Live and National Public Radio.
 He has been chosen by his peers for inclusion in The Best Lawyers in America for over 20 years, has been repeatedly selected as a "Northern California Super Lawyer" in Employment Litigation and as a "Top Lawyer in the Bay Area," was elected as a Fellow of the College of Labor and Employment Lawyers for "sustained outstanding performance in the profession," and has been listed as a global leading lawyer in Who's Who Legal (2012).
 Vic also continues to be selected for listing in Who's Who Legal: California and International Who's Who Legal: USA – Management Labour & Employment.

-Vic has actively participated in rule of law initiatives promoting alternative dispute resolution and judicial case management in India, Brazil, Turkey, and Malaysia.
-In cooperation with the Supreme Court of India, he served as a Project Director for legal reform programs in New Delhi and Bangalore.
-He continues to participate in these initiatives and other international rule of law programs.
+Vic has actively participated in the rule of law initiatives promoting alternative dispute resolution and judicial case management in India, Brazil, Turkey, Malaysia and Kosovo.
+He has served as a Project Director for legal reform programs in New Delhi and Bangalore, and continues to participate in these initiatives and other international rule of law programs.
 In 2008, Vic was recognized as a California Lawyer Attorney of the Year for his global legal reform work.
-His volunteer services were also recognized in the "A List Pro Bono Report" of American Lawyer magazine (July, 2007).
-In 2012, Vic established the Foundation for Sustainable Rule of Law Initiatives (FSRI), a charitable organization promoting alternative dispute resolution centers to facilitate timely, fair and peaceful conflict resolution across the globe.
+In 2012, he established the Foundation for Sustainable Rule of Law Initiatives (FSRI), a charitable organization promoting alternative dispute resolution centers to facilitate timely, fair and peaceful conflict resolution across the globe.
+In 2014, Vic was one of two attorneys honored nationally as a recipient of the Super Lawyer Pro Bono Award.

 Representative Employment Litigation Engagements: